In this article

 Setup

 In order to add a reporting cycle, you must have a configured Submission Portal.
-All submission portals can include the progress reporting feature.
-You will first go to Settings & Tools to local the Submission Portal Plugin settings.
+All submission portals can include the Progress Reporting feature.

 You will find the Reports section below your submission workflow.

 Click on Reports to gain access to the Report Settings.
-Here you will need to select your Report Names form created in the Preconfigurations above.
-The configuration will have you select the form you will use for report names and the text field in that form, the system will populate data into this form once you add reports in later steps.
+Here you will need to select your Report Names form created in the Preconfigurations section above.
+The configuration will have you select the form you will use for storing the report names and the text field in that form; the system will populate data into this form once you add reports in later steps, so there is no need to enter any information manually into the Report Names form.

 Please note: once you set this form, you CANNOT change it.
 It will be used for all reporting cycles in this portal.